Gains in Utilities Shares Boost S&P 500

 ADVERTISEMENT

-Utilities shares in the S&P 500 rose 0.8%, leading gains in the broader index along with telecommunications companies.

-As U.S. government bonds strengthened, the yield on the 10-year Treasury note fell to 2.137%, according to Tradeweb, from 2.146% Friday.
+As U.S. government bonds strengthened, the yield on the 10-year Treasury note fell for the third straight session, slipping to 2.135% from 2.146% Friday.
 Signs that inflation has softened have pushed down bond yields in recent weeks.

 The KBW Nasdaq Bank index of large U.S. commercial lenders rose 0.7% and the Stoxx Europe 600 banks subindex gained 0.9%.
 The Stoxx Europe 600 rose 0.4%.